SansBasnet/DeepSpeckle_correlation_using_CNN/README.md

 Our research is in the intersection of classical mechanics and a Deep Learning model to better understand and classify the identity of a sample present in a given fluid.
 We are able to do this using a laser beam, a fixed fluid target, a double-pulse system and a detector without any lag.
 Such novel method gives us richer angular data and in-depth understanding of the sample via high resolution data that could be broken in pixelated form, a categorical data.
 Read the summary for more information about the experiment.

+Here is a partial picture of speckle produced with a sample with 490 nm latex cubes in suspension acting agent as an impurity.
+The image is half of full because

 <br>
 <p align="center">
 <img src = "Images/Picture1.png" "Images/Picture1.png" width = "500" height = "300">